2sic/dnn-sxc-angular/README.md

 This is a helper system which
 1. automatically provides all important dnn-parameters (module ID, security token, etc.) to angular
 2. adds an Http Interceptor for the HttpClient which automatically applies these parameters to all requests
+3. prevents the enter-key from causing DNN form submits (you can override this)

 It uses observables to make it happen, thereby avoiding timing / async problems common in this scenario.